MattCzyr/RealisticTorches/README.md

 ## Download

-Downloads, installation instructions, and more information can be found on [Curse](https://www.curseforge.com/minecraft/mc-mods/realistic-torches).
+Downloads and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/realistic-torches) and [Modrinth](https://modrinth.com/mod/realistic-torches).

 ## Develop